Sympathetic resonance: Sympathetic resonance in music instruments

 Sympathetic resonance has been applied to musical instruments from many cultures and time periods, and to string instruments in particular.
 In instruments with undamped strings (e.g. harps, guitars and kotos), strings will resonate at their fundamental or overtone frequencies when other nearby strings are sounded.
 For example, an A string at 440 Hz will cause an E string at 330 Hz to resonate, because they share an overtone of 1320 Hz (the third harmonic of A and fourth harmonic of E).
 Sympathetic resonance is a factor in the timbre of a string instrument.
-Tailed bridge guitars like the Fender Jaguar differ in timbre from guitars with short bridges, due to the resonance that occurs in their extended floating bridge.

 Certain instruments are built with sympathetic strings, auxiliary strings which are not directly played but sympathetically produce sound in response to tones played on the main strings.
-Sympathetic strings can be found on Indian musical instruments such as the sitar, Western Baroque instruments such as the viola d'amore and folk instruments such as the hurdy-gurdy.
+Sympathetic strings can be found on Indian musical instruments such as the sitar, Western Baroque instruments such as the viola d'amore and folk instruments such as the hurdy-gurdy and Hardanger fiddle.
 Some pianos are built with sympathetic strings, a practice known as aliquot stringing.
 Sympathetic resonance is sometimes an unwanted effect that must be mitigated when designing an instrument.
 For example, to dampen resonance in the headstock, some electric guitars use string trees near their tuning pegs.
 Similarly, the string length behind the bridge must be made as short as possible to dampen resonance.